sztanyoo/glusterfs-on-aws/README.md

 This small Terraform + Ansible IaC creates VMs in AWS and installs GlusterFS on top of the provisioned infrastructure

+**WARNING:** This setup disables all firewalls and opens up the GlusterFS for the whole World.
+Don't even play with it like that.

 ## Usage
 ```
 $ bash ./deploy.sh